Advice for Students

 The university's Disability Advisory Service provides information and advice on disability issues at Oxford and facilitates support for students with disabilities.
 This includes, for example, students with sensory or mobility impairments, long-term health conditions, specific learning difficulties, autistic spectrum conditions or mental health difficulties.
 View the university's Common Framework for Supporting Disabled Students here.

-The Disability Lead for students in our department is our Director of Graduate Studies; however if you have any questions please contact the Departmental Disability Coordinator, Clare Wickings or the Postgraduate Training Administrator, Daniel Long in the first instance.
+The Disability Lead for students in our department is our Director of Graduate Studies; however if you have any questions please contact the Departmental Disability Coordinator, Clare Wickings or the Postgraduate Training Officer, Daniel Long in the first instance.

 Paid Work Guidelines